This adorable watercolor paint hearts project is perfect for kids to make gorgeous gifts for their families.

 I decided to slowly build up other sweet and happy decorations for other holidays so I have fun reminders of the kids in our home all year long.

-I’ve taken it upon myself to slowly build up other sweet and happy decorations for our other holidays.
-The kids usually come home from school with their offerings, but I’m talking specifically about things I’ll love to display for years to come.
+While the kids usually come home from school with their offerings, I’m talking specifically about things I know I’ll love to display for years to come.

-Last year’s contribution to Valentine’s Day was a trio of color-theory watercolor paintings I did with my girls.
-I ended up loving them so much, they now take up permanent residence in our master bedroom.
+One year’s contribution to Valentine’s Day was a trio of color-theory watercolor paintings I did with my girls.
+I ended up loving them so much, they take up permanent residence in our wall gallery all year.

 - Masking tape

 - Napkins or paper towels for dabbing the water